How to do a Powerful Candle Gazing Meditation in 6 Steps

 While you can use any candle you like for your candle gazing meditation, you ideally want to choose a non-toxic candle that’s made from natural soy wax or beeswax.

 You can also experiment with using different colours and smells to resonate with a particular chakra that you might be trying to unblock.
-Here are some great options:
+Or even explore using crystal candles to work with specific energies.

 Extra Tips for Candle Gazing Meditation

-Candle gazing doesn’t have to be a complex practice, but there are definitely steps you can take to make it a more powerful and beneficial practice.
+Candle gazing doesn’t have to be a complex practice, but there are definitely steps you can take to make it a more powerful and beneficial practice for you.

-Bear the following tips in mind if you’re considering a Trataka practice.
+So bear the following tips in mind if you’re considering starting your own Trataka practice:

-• It is best practiced on an empty stomach so you don’t have energy directed elsewhere (digestion)
+• Candle gazing is best practiced on an empty stomach so you don’t have energy directed elsewhere (digestion)

 • It works best as a night time practice, since you have more control over the lighting levels